-For the Moscatel de Setúbal, which was already being produced at the time, he created a new blend with new, more acidic varieties.
-Today, this sweet dessert wine is mostly produced by Fonseca.
-Another pioneering act was that, apart from port, he was one of the first in Portugal to bottle his wines.
-José Maria da Fonseca ran the winery for 50 years, and in 1857 he was awarded the title of "King of Portugal" by King Pedro V. (1837-1861) with Portugal's highest honour.
-In 1944, the fifth-generation descendant António Porto Soares Franco created Lancers, an enormously successful rosé wine (he had already created its predecessor Faisca in 1937, which is considered the first Portuguese rosé).
+A new blend with acidic notes was created for the Moscatel de Setúbal, which was already being produced at the time.
+Today, the sweet dessert wine is largely produced by Fonseca.
+Another pioneering act was that, apart from port, he was one of the first in Portugal to bottle the wines.
+José Maria da Fonseca ran the winery for 50 years and was honoured with Portugal's highest award by King Pedro V (1837-1861) in 1857.
+In 1944, the fifth-generation descendant António Porto Soares Franco created Lancers, an enormously successful rosé wine (he had already created its predecessor, Faisca, in 1937, which is considered the first Portuguese rosé).
 The first white wine appeared on the market in 1945.

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz

 Ehrenobmann der Domäne Wachau (Wachau)